PabloLION/xterm-react/README.md

      - `deregisterCharacterJoiner` (not implemented)
      - `registerMarker` (not implemented)
      - `registerDecoration` (not implemented)
-7. Development.
+7. Development and test.
 Use `vite` for e2e test, much faster than `webpack`.
+   - #TODO: test the add-ons.